Equity Release & Capital Raising Mortgages

 Equity release is a common term for freeing up capital of some sort.
 When it comes to mortgages, whether you own your Spanish property or are still paying it off, you’re likely to have some capital or equity of your own in the property.
 The equity will be the difference between the total value of the property and the balance of loans taken out against it.

-Releasing that cash, either to make home improvements or for any other purposes, is often a more attractive option than downsizing or moving to another property.
 Why sell a place where valuable memories have been made, and shrink your available equity, when you could simply access the money tied up in your assets instead?

 Contact FFA today for Spanish equity release advice